ureeya/LongLongJourneys/.github/LLJ-bug-report.md

 ---
 name: LLJ Report
-about: Create a report to help us improve the aged modpack
+about: Report bugs you encountered while using the modpack
 title: "[REPORT]"
 labels: bug
 assignees: ureeya